florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 ==== Independence of language <independence-language>
 Wasm is designed to be a compilation target for higher level languages.
 In particular it is not designed for a specific language, programming model or object model@spec[sec.~1.1.1].
-Currently Wasm can already be used as a compilation target by various languages such as C, C++, Rust, Haskell or Ada.
+Currently Wasm can already be used as a compilation target by various languages such as C, C++, Rust, Haskell or Ada, proving its high Interoperability and flexibility regarding programming languages.

 ==== Compact <design_compact>
 The representation of the Wasm bytecode format is designed to be compact.
 Especially on the web file size is very important to minimize loading times and achieve better user experiences.
-Also smaller files are faster to load into memory, which might lead to a slight increase in performance.
+Also smaller files are faster to load into memory and processor caches, which might lead to a slight increase in performance.

 Research shows that the compactness of Wasm bytecode in non-web contexts is close to native code with around 246% the size of natively compiled x86_64 machine code for the PolyBenchC benchmarks@an-evaluation-of-wasm-in-non-web-environments.
-While Wasm should optimally come as close to native code compactness as possible, this is close to impossible as native code is able to provide a larger variety of instructions exposing hardware-specific behavior.
+While Wasm should optimally come as close to native code compactness as possible, this is close to impossible as native code is able to provide a larger variety of instructions exposing more hardware-specific behavior.

 As a concrete examples for how Wasm bytecode is compacted, variable integers are explained in the following:
 Often times, the top-most bytes of integers are 0.
-To reduce the size of integers, their bit information is not stored as a fixed amount of bytes (e.g. 4 bytes for a 32-bit integer) anymore.
+To reduce the size of integers, their bit information is not stored in a fixed amount of bytes (e.g. 4 bytes for a 32-bit integer) anymore.
 Instead only 7 bits per byte are used to store the integer's bits, while the 8th bit is reserved for a flag that indicates whether the next byte also belongs to the integer currently being encoded.
 This allows to store 32-bit unsigned integers in the interval $[0; 127]$ inside one byte, $[128; 16383]$ inside two bytes, etc., while the maximum possible integer value of $2^32-1$ now requires 5 bytes for storage.
 This design is very similar to how Unicode encodes multi-byte characters.

 ==== Other features <other_features>
 This section lists some other noteworthy features and design goals of Wasm.